stoffregene/JobBossScheduler/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## AI Agent Instructions

+### Prompt: Implement Shift Capacity Load Balancing
+This update implements a new shift-based load balancing system to distribute work more evenly between the 1st and 2nd shifts based on their relative capacity and efficiency.

+This update requires creating one new file, replacing one existing file, and updating one API endpoint.

 ## Recent Changes

 **August 7, 2025** - OPERATOR HIERARCHY AND UI FIXES: Fixed critical scheduler bug and enhanced chunked operation display: